On consecutive perfect powers with elementary methods: Proof of Theorem . : .

-Accordingly, let us assume now that $p$ is an odd prime (here, we recall that there is no loss of generality to say that $p$ is a prime).
+The case $p=2$ does not have any solution, as it follows from inequality \eqref{eq:pequalq}.
+Hence, let us assume that $p\ge 3$ (here, we recall that there is no loss of generality to say that $p$ is a prime).
 Clearly, $x$ and $y$ have different parity.
 If $x$ is even then $y$ is odd and $y^2+1$ has to be divisible by $4$, which is turn impossible because

 This implies that $x$ has to be odd and $y$ even.
-Equation \eqref{eq:q2} can be rewritten in $\mathbf{Z}[i]$ as